duongtd23/PQTLS/without-client-authentication/README.md

 - `hbtls-wtca.cafe`: the specification of the protocol without client authentication, which is explained in detail below.
 - `invariants.cafe`: all invariants/lemmas.
 - others: proof scores, for example, `gen2.cafe` is the generated proof score for `inv2`.
-- `inputs`: folder contains all input files for IPSG tool.
+- `inputs`: in case you want to re-generate the proof scores, this folder contains all input files that are necessary for that purpose.
+See README in this folder to find detailed guidance on how to reproduce the proof scores.

 ## CafeOBJ specification without client authentication: a detail description
 We first introduce the following module, where `intruder` and `ca` represent the intruder and the certificate authority: